Law Enforcement Torch Run

 State sponsorships are available for companies and organizations seeking to align themselves with law enforcement to help Special Olympics.
 International Events Group (IEG) worked with us to develop our sponsorship package and offer the most valuable benefits for our partners.
 The Premier partner for Missouri's Torch Run is Shop'n Save.

 Torch Run Merchandise

-Agencies raise awareness and money by selling Torch Run T-shirts and hats.
+Agencies raise awareness and money by selling Torch Run T-shirts.
 It's easy and it can help you reach Torch Club status.

 Short sleeve T-shirt

 Long sleeve T-shirt